BIAPT/EEGsonic/resonance_gui/flask-app/readme.md

 ### loopPoint Inputs

 The tracks with loopPoints are sampled using a greatly simplified version of Berio's technique described above.
 There is one soundfile for each instrument heard.
 These are composed so that there is an obvious, gradual change from beginning to end, usually with the pitch moving from low to high.
 For examples, listen to harp.ogg, rhodes.ogg, softersynth.ogg, or any of the dPLI sounds.
 Moving the playhead from left to right on the soundfiles gives an obvious gradual change.
-There is more about how these soundfiles are designed below in the Sound Design section.

 The loopPoint input repeatedly plays through a short segment of the soundfile; you can specify the length with the loopLength field in the Track object.
 When receiving a message, the loopPoint input calculates a 0-1 value in exactly the same way as a volume input, but uses this to decide where within the soundfile to begin the next loop segment.
 So, a value of 0.5 would begin the segment at halfway through the file, and so on.
 The segments are slighly overlapped so that one is fading out while the next one is fading in.

 So, the loopPoint is chaining together short segments of a soundfile, in order to give a sort of melody that rises and falls with the control signal.
-I haven't tried it yet but I suspect it would also work to shorten the loopLength to less than a second and use the loopPoint as a sort of concatinative synthesizer.
+It also works to shorten the loopLength to less than a second and use the loopPoint as a sort of concatinative synthesizer.

-** If you're digging through the code, there's a "momentum" variable I left in that's not fully implemented- this could be used to interpolate between values or communicate something in how the track's playback varies between messages.
-Right now is just nudges the loop point along a tiny bit so that the loops aren't so static.
+### playbackRate Inputs

-### The Decay Feature
+## The Decay Feature

 An important thing to realize is that Resonance is designed to highlight *changes* in the signals, as well as reflecting the values of the signals themselves.
 Tracks associated with a signal that has stayed very constant will gradually fade out, and only be heard again once the control signal moves into a new range.